IntrinsicLabsAI/intrinsic-model-server/readme.md

 pip install -r requirements.txt uvicorn modelserver.app:app
 ```
+### Part Two: Web Application
+The first time you set-up the web application, you will need to set-up node and install the dependencies.
+After setup, the Web Application will be ready to use with the Web Server.

 POST a model registration payload to the server, replacing the PATH/TO/themodel with the path from the previous step: